NicolaBernini/CodingChallengesSolutions/theory/idiomos/resources_management/raii/readme.md

 - In Constructor
   - Call the API to acquire the object
     - Manage API errors: in case of error throw an exception
+      - **Note** If exception is thrown, CPP Framework guarantees the object is not constructed hence it can't be used and the destructor is not called
 - In Destructor
   - Release the Resource
+    - **Note** CPP Framework guarantees destructor is not called if the object construction has not been previously successfully completed

 ```cpp
 class test